effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 });
 ```

 > Note: most of the comments wrote just for educational purpose.
-In the real life application code will be self-describable
+In real life, application code will be self-describable

 But if we start the dev server and try to log in, we see nothing changed.
 This is because we created `$loggedIn` store in the model, but don't change it.
 Let's fix: